A Lesson to Learn: Snowflake Inc. (SNOW)

 SNOW’s Market Performance

-SNOW stocks went down by -8.92% for the week, with a monthly jump of 2.58% and a quarterly performance of 32.58%, while its annual performance rate touched -45.23%.
-The volatility ratio for the week stands at 5.27% while the volatility levels for the past 30 days are set at 5.27% for Snowflake Inc. The simple moving average for the period of the last 20 days is -0.47% for SNOW stocks with a simple moving average of -22.80% for the last 200 days.
+SNOW stocks went up by 13.83% for the week, with a monthly jump of 16.28% and a quarterly performance of 59.46%, while its annual performance rate touched -38.72%.
+The volatility ratio for the week stands at 4.49% while the volatility levels for the past 30 days are set at 5.06% for Snowflake Inc. The simple moving average for the period of the last 20 days is 13.05% for SNOW stocks with a simple moving average of -9.55% for the last 200 days.

 Analysts’ Opinion of SNOW